Intraventricular Flow Mapping

 Click to enlarge

-Biomechanical models and/or in vitro experiments are designed in technical and/or clinical studies to develop and/or investigate new imaging tools or diagnostic parameters.
-For example, we analyzed and validated in patients the effect of aortic stenosis on the coronary flow reserve (CFR) by using a lumped parameter model [J Appl Physiol, 2009].
-We also develop advanced modeling such as smoothed particle hydrodynamics (SPH) coupled with acoustic linear weak scattering model to simulate realistic color Doppler and vector flow ultrasound imaging [Phys Med Biol, 2018].
+Biomechanical models, and/or in vitro experiments, are developed for technical and/or clinical studies, to develop and validate new ultrasound imaging techniques or new diagnostic parameters.
+For example, we analyzed and validated, in patients, the effect of aortic stenosis on coronary flow reserve (CFR) using a lumped parameter model [J Appl Physiol, 2009].
+We also develop advanced modeling such as SPH ("smoothed particle hydrodynamics") coupled with a linear acoustic model to simulate color Doppler and vector Doppler images [Phys Med Biol, 2018].

 Click to enlarge

-Based on hemodynamics principles or new imaging tools, new clinical parameters are proposed for better diagnosis in patients with heart disease (e.g. aortic stenosis, diastolic dysfunction, coronary stenosis).
-In particular, we introduced the energy loss index to improve the assessment of aortic stenosis [Circulation, 2013].
-We are also investigating prospectively whether the CFR-to-FFR ratio can better guide coronary intervention [PLoS ONE, 2019]
+Based on hemodynamic principles or new imaging approaches, new clinical parameters are proposed to provide better diagnosis in patients with heart disease (e.g., aortic stenosis, diastolic dysfunction, coronary stenosis).
+In particular, we proposed the energy loss index to improve the assessment of aortic stenosis [Circulation, 2013].
+We also prospectively verify whether the CFR/FFR ratio can better guide coronary intervention [PLoS ONE, 2019].

 Pressure loss in aortic stenosis